Meet Melissa: My Autobiography

 Born in East Chicago and raised in Merrillville, Melissa Borom is a native of northwest Indiana, where she developed an early understanding of the connections between a quality education, skills development and economic success.
+All your dreams may come true with casino no deposit bonus.
+All the variety of modern gambling is waiting for you!

 The daughter of a 35-year East Chicago teacher and a 20-year Merrillville school custodian, Borom learned early in life that education and hard work provided a gateway to opportunity.
 She took on two newspaper delivery routes while in high school, often rising at 2 am to make deliveries, before heading to Merrillville High School, where she played on the varsity basketball team.
+Play at the best casino with us on norgesautomaten.
+Bonus for the first 100 people!

 She earned a degree from Indiana State and a law degree from Valparaiso University Law School, and quickly gained valuable experience in both the public and private sectors.
+Get great bonuses on the site with twin spin slots.
+Limited offer.

 While attending law school, she worked in the offices of northwest Indiana’s Congressman Pete Visclosky, U.S. Senator Dick Durbin and for the U.S. House Committee on Appropriations in Washington, D.C.
+Do you need to have learned to gain as quickly as possible?
+Spend playtime with the particular online pokies australia right now.
+There’ersus a lot of money and entertaining!

 Borom then went to work for AAR Corporation, an independent provider of global aviation services, where she manages government affairs in six states, including Indiana.